matter-labs/zinc/zinc-book/src/01-design-background.md

 # Design background

-The goal of Zinc is to make writing safe zero-knowledge programs and ZKP-based smart contracts easy.
+The goal of Zinc is to make writing safe zero-knowledge circuits and ZKP-based smart contracts easy.
 It has been designed with the following principles in mind:

 - **Security**.
 It should be easy to write deterministic and secure programs.